MrGallo/pbd-python/exercises/045-dice.md

-Write a program that simulates a dice roll by picking a random number from 1-6 and then picking a second random number from 1-6.
+Write a program that simulates a dice roll by picking a random number from `1-6` and then picking a second random number from `1-6`.
 Add the two values together, and display the total.

+Name the file: `045_dice.py`

 ```
 HERE COMES THE DICE!